What to Wear in Spain in Winter: By Region + Packing Tips

 Are winters cold in Spain?

 Yes, winters in Spain can be cold, especially inland and in the north.
-Cities like Madrid and Burgos see frosty mornings and even snow, while the south stays milder.
-Always check the forecast for your destination.
+Madrid and cities like Burgos often have frosty mornings and occasional snow, while the south is usually milder.
+The catch is that Spain’s weather varies a lot by region, so it’s worth checking the forecast for your specific city rather than packing for “Spain” as one temperature.

 What do women wear in Spain in December?